 When I put in ‘content creation’ in book search, here’s what came up.

 In a similar manner, you can use other social media sites for inspiration.
-All of them will provide a treasure trove of related content and sub topics that you can park in your documentation for future use.
-Use your discretion to tweak the titles that you come across and add your unique flavor to customize for your user.
+All of them will provide a treasure trove of related content and sub-topics that you can park for future use.
+Use your discretion to tweak the titles and add your unique flavor to customize.

 Blog Topic Generators

-Rather than offering instant writing prompts, this post is intended to provide you with a framework to smartly research and plan your content ideas.
-For the purpose of this blog, I set out to illustrate the relevance and need for the topic I was writing about, i.e . how to generate blog topic ideas.
-The pain point in this case, ‘writers block’ was something that I had personally experienced and so that was my starting point.
+Rather than instant writing prompts, this post will provide you with a framework to smartly research and plan your content ideas.
+For the purpose of this blog, I set out to illustrate the relevance and need for the topic I was writing about, i.e. how to generate blog topic ideas.
+The pain point in this case, ‘writer’s block’ was something that I had personally experienced and so a good starting point.

 Most days, cooking is easier than deciding what to cook, but a meal plan makes it oh so simple!
 Similarly, accumulating a bank of relevant topic ideas can make the next step in content writing so much more approachable.

-Good content is about providing value.
+Good content is about providing value and tht should be your north star when you are agonizing over what to write about.
 The content that sits at the intersection of personal expertise, the audience’s needs and your business goals is the one that thrives.